wp-plugins/somatic-framework/readme.txt

 * FIX: colorbox overlays in admin have maxheight and maxwidth set
 * FIX: soma-public-jquery.js was failing and halting js when front-end colorbox was not enabled
 * NEW: sort_group_type -> ancestors allows Sort Order page via post_parent grouping (only deals with top-level parents)
+* FIX: saving post_title fields now also updates the post slug to match

 = 1.7.9 =
 * FIX: soma_fetch_image was failing to return image sizes if none were generated because original was too small